Logo for the Brody Bates Youth Redfish Logo

 • The boat captains ( adult ) cannot fish in this scholarship tournament.
 Adults cannot touch a rod and reel at any time, even to repair.
 Please bring extra rod and reels.

-• The boat captain can use a landing net, but don’t touch the fish until it is in the boat.
+• The boat captain can use a landing net and help land the fish into the boat.
 The student is responsible for dehooking the fish and either releasing the fish or storing the fish in the live well.

 • One rod per angler in use at a time per angler.
 The number of rods in use should be the same number of student anglers in the boat.